alpinejs/alpine/packages/docs/src/en/advanced/csp.md

 <a name="restrictions"></a>
 ## Restrictions

-Because Alpine can no longer interpret strings as plain JavaScript, it has to parse and construct JavaScript functions from them manually.
+Since Alpine can no longer interpret strings as plain JavaScript, it has to parse and construct JavaScript functions from them manually.

-Because of this limitation, you must `Alpine.data` to register your `x-data` objects, and must reference properties and methods from it by key only.
+Due to this limitation, you must use `Alpine.data` to register your `x-data` objects, and must reference properties and methods from it by key only.

 For example, an inline component like this will not work.